 Application Process for Postgraduate Courses

 Postgraduate application processes are extensive and exhaustive, especially if you are applying to a leading university.
 The application procedure differs geographically and depending on the type of programme.

 You first and foremost have to fill out an application form with all your details.
 Universities abroad require a statement of purpose and you must start writing it way beforehand.
-This leaves with you with a lot of room to improve it and make changes after revisiting it.
-It takes a lot of time to write that perfect essay that will get you in the university.
-You will also have to have a minimum of 2 letters of recommendations from your previous professors and/or employers.
-It is always best to contact you referees at the beginning so they have ample time to compile a letter of recommendation for you.
+This leaves you with a lot of room to improve it and make changes after revisiting it.
+It takes a lot of time to write that perfect essay that will get you to university.
+You will also have to have a minimum of 2 letters of recommendation from your previous professors and/or employers.
+It is always best to contact your referees at the beginning so they have ample time to compile a letter of recommendation for you.
 In case you are applying for an MPhil or MRes then you will also have to include a research proposal with your applications.
 You have to ensure that you have attached all your supporting documents.
 And keep an eye out for emails or regularly check your portal if a particular college does that.

 In India, there are several leading higher education institutions that offer some of the most sought-after postgraduate courses.
 These are typically 2-year degree programmes in various fields.
-There are new programmes being launched with the changing face of the economy and increase in demand of previously unusual skills like data science, analytics, and multiple others.
-Students are also transitioning away from the traditional programmes and exploring new avenues and courses that provide them with a industry-relevant curriculum.
-Universities offering programmes in collaboration with foreign universities play a big role here, bringing in world-class curriculums at a fraction of the cost the students would bear if studied the same programme at the foreign university.
+There are new programmes being launched with the changing face of the economy and an increase in demand for previously unusual skills like data science, analytics, and multiple others.
+Students are also transitioning away from the traditional programmes and exploring new avenues and courses that provide them with an industry-relevant curriculum.
+Universities offering programmes in collaboration with foreign universities play a big role here, bringing in world-class curriculums at a fraction of the cost the students would bear if they studied the same programme at the foreign university.